Howard N. Watson: Affiliations

 Watson was a member of the American Watercolor Society (joined in 1962), the Philadelphia Water Color Club (renamed the Philadelphia Water Color Society, and joined in 1959) and the Allied Artists of America.
 He was president of the Philadelphia club for 10 years and also served as its archivist.

 he participated in the U.S. State Department Art in Embassies program, through which his paintings hung in Montevideo, Uruguay; La Paz, Bolivia; Bamako, Mali, and Kigali, Rwanda.

 In September 1964, he helped form the Germantown Arts Association.
 The group held shows at Shelmerdine mansion, which it hoped to purchase to house its headquarters, art gallery and workshops for professional and advanced amateur artists.
 Watson was among artists in its first show, organized a few months before the group was formalized, along with Benton Spruance, Mildred Dillon and Jack Bookbinder.
 The association held its first major show at the mansion a month after becoming official.
-Watson headed the curatorial committee, inviting professional painters, sculptors, printmakers and photographers in the Delaware Valley to submit work.
+Watson headed the curatorial committee, inviting professional painters, sculptors, printmakers and photographers in the Philadelphia metropolitan area to submit work.
 The exhibit included a membership and fundraising drive.
 In early 1965, the group held a retrospective on pioneer photographer Berenice Abbott of New York, who had worked with Man Ray in Paris, France, in the 1920s.
 The group continued to hold art exhibits through 1965, including a display of prints and photographs, including Pablo Picasso’s and Alfred Stieglitz’s, on loan from the Philadelphia Museum of Art.
 By June 1965, the group faced eviction from the mansion and was finally evicted.

 Watson was on the board of Philadelphia Volunteer Lawyers for the Arts, which provided legal and business services for culture groups.
 In 1973, he was appointed to a Pennsylvania committee to review the arts industry to help inform the state on grants to local organizations.
 In 1980, he was appointed by Pennsylvania Gov. Milton Shapp to the Pennsylvania Council on the Arts.